WTC Health Registry vs. World Trade Center Health Program

 • New York Fire Department (NYFD) first responders present at ground zero, the Staten Island Landfill, or the NYC Chief Medical Examiner’s Office for a minimum of four hours between 9/11 and July 31, 2002

-• New York Police Department (NYPD) and Port Authority Police who were present in Lower Manhattan (including ground zero) south of Canal Street, the Staten Island Landfill, or on certain barge loading piers.
+• New York Police Department (NYPD) and Port Authority Police who were present in Lower Manhattan (including ground zero) south of Houston Street**, the Staten Island Landfill, or on certain barge loading piers.
 Dates from 9/11 and length of exposure vary.

 • Other general responders and employees of the NYC Chief Medical Examiner’s Office